Otto Moll

 Otto Hermann Wilhelm Moll (4 March 1915 – 28 May 1946) was an SS non-commissioned officer who committed numerous atrocities at the Auschwitz concentration camp during the Second World War.
-The SS-Hauptscharführer, who held the rank of Quartermaster Sergeant, is said to have personally killed thousands of innocent victims (over 20 thousand according to some reports) during his time at Birkenau.
+Moll held the rank of SS-Hauptscharführer "Head Section Leader", the equivalent to a United States Army master sergeant or British Army warrant officer.
+He was known as "Cyclops", due to having a glass eye, and as the "Butcher of Birkenau".